 The Coronavirus pandemic has triggered the temporary loss of office environments, beloved and relied on by most employees.
 This, in turn, has marked the loss of routine, socializing, and career progression for many people.

 This was a difficult shift for the majority and took some adjusting.
 Although employers took appropriate action to ensure that employees could still work from the comfort of their home.
 But how about the minority of employees who are disabled and need extra workplace adjustments?
+NDIS Townsville specialists advise that there is a lot that employees can do to assist differently abled workers, and if they themselves are struggling with the change there is plenty of support out there (both government and private) that can assist you as a business or differently abled worker.

 How can businesses accommodate Disabled Employees in the ‘new normal’?